Demographics of China

+China faces the challenge of an aging population due to increased life expectancy and declining birth rates.
+This demographic shift has implications for social services and the labor force.

 Population

 Historical population

 During 1960–2015, the population grew to nearly 1.4 billion.
 Under Mao Zedong, China nearly doubled in population from 540 million in 1949 to 969 million in 1979.
 This growth slowed because of the one-child policy instituted in 1979.
 The 2022 data shows a declining population for the first time since 1961.

-Census data
+China's population reached 1 billion in 1982, making it the first country to reach this milestone.

 Censuses in China

-The People's Republic of China conducted censuses in 1953, 1964, 1982, 1990, 2000, and 2010.
+The People's Republic of China conducted censuses in 1953, 1964, 1982, 1990, 2000, 2010, and 2020.
 In 1987, the government announced that the fourth national census would take place in 1990 and that there would be one every ten years thereafter.
 The 1982 census (which reported a total population of 1,008,180,738) is generally accepted as significantly more reliable, accurate, and thorough than the previous two.
-Various international organizations eagerly assisted the Chinese in conducting the 1982 census, including the United Nations Fund for Population Activities, which donated US$100.0 million between 1980-1989 for a variety of projects, one of which being the 1982 census.
+Various international organizations eagerly assisted the Chinese in conducting the 1982 census, including the United Nations Fund for Population Activities, which donated US$100.0 million between 1980 and 1989 for a variety of projects, one of which being the 1982 census.

-China has been the world's most populous nation for many centuries.
-When China took its first post-1949 census in 1953, the population stood at 583 million; by the fifth census in 2000, the population had more than doubled, reaching 1.2 billion.
+China was the world's most populous nation until being surpassed by India in 2023.

-By the sixth census in 2020, the total population had reached to 1,419,933,142, with the mainland having 1,411,778,724, Hong Kong having 7,474,200, and Macau having 683,218.
+By the seventh census in 2020, the total population had reached to 1,419,933,142, with the mainland having 1,411,778,724, Hong Kong having 7,474,200, and Macau having 683,218.
 However, this number is disputed by obstetrics researcher Yi Fuxian, who argues that data related to population growth is inflated by local governments to obtain financial subsidies from the central government.